-3 The 'Appropriate Authority' is responsible for decision making in respect of disciplinary matters on behalf of the relevant Chief Officer or local policing body.
+3 The 'appropriate authority' is responsible for decision-making on disciplinary matters on behalf of the relevant chief officer or local policing body.

 4 Two months consists of 28 days to submit a VRR request and 28 days for the IOPC to reach a decision.